godfat/promise_pool/README.md

 ## DESCRIPTION:

-promise_pool is a promise implementation backed by threads or threads pool, with timeout built into it.
+promise_pool is a promise implementation backed by threads or threads pool.

 ## FEATURES: